Skip to main content

 A) Verified or Matched patient requests

-If the details that a patient submits match exactly to a patient on PDS that is registered at your practice and they have been able to show that they have the mobile phone number on PDS (bypassing the 2FA process), we believe that the patient has proven their identity.
+If the details that a patient submits match exactly to a patient on PDS who is registered at your practice, and they have been able to complete 2-factor verification using the phone number/email that is recorded on the PDS, we believe that the patient has proven their identity.

-These patient requests will be returned to the Accurx inbox matched/linked to the patient.
+These patient requests will be returned to the Accurx inbox, matched to the patient.
 The patient's name will appear at the top of the request.
 You will be able to save these requests directly to the patient's medical record.

 B) 'Patient not found' requests

-1. The patient was unable to complete the mobile phone verification
+1. The patient was unable to complete the mobile phone/email verification

 You will need to confirm that you are happy the request is from the patient that we found on PDS before being able to save the information to the medical record.

-There could be many different reasons why a patient was unable to complete mobile phone verification such as:
+There could be many different reasons why a patient was unable to complete verification such as:

-• The patient didn't have their mobile phone on them at the time of submitting the request.
+• The patient didn't have their mobile phone/access to their email at the time of submitting the request.

-• The mobile phone number that was given was different to that on the medical record.
+• The mobile phone number or email address provided was different from that on the medical record.

 • The patient gave a landline number.

-2. The details that the patient submitted didn't match exactly to a patient on PDS that is registered with your practice.
+2. The details that the patient submitted didn't match exactly a patient on PDS who is registered with your practice.

-If we cannot find a patient who is registered at your practice on PDS with the information that has been submitted, the patient request will appear with no suggested patients linked to it.
+If we cannot find a patient registered at your practice on PDS with the information submitted, the patient request will appear with no suggested patients linked to it.

 You can manually search for a patient and match their requests to them.
 This article goes through this step-by-step.